Best student printers in 2023

 Writing documents by hand went out of style the day we finished school.
 And while we’re still edging towards the paperless society, there are plenty of times when you need to submit work in print, even as a fully grown student.
 The convenience of having your own printer and being able to print whatever you want, right where and when you want it, can make student life a whole lot easier.

-And even if you’re submitting coursework electronically, it can pay to print it out first so you can check it through thoroughly.
-Mistakes can be very much easier to spot in a printed document, compared with reading things through on-screen.
+And even if you’re submitting coursework electronically, it can pay to print it out first so you can check it thoroughly.
+Mistakes can be much easier to spot in a printed document than reading things on-screen.

 So what makes a good printer for students?
 A key element is always cost.
 If you’re moving out of home and into temporary accommodation, you’ve probably got a lengthy shopping list already, without further decimating the budget with an expensive printer.
 Size and weight can be an issue too, if living space is cramped and there’s a chance you’ll have to move from one place to another during your course.